linxule/linxule.github.io/_posts/2019-12-30-so-what-do-you-study.md

 My current research interests
 ======
+I am interested in the trend of decentralization in various aspects of society and the associated implications for individuals, groups, communities, organizations, and alike.

 Decentralized forms of organizing
 ------
 This stream of research aims to explore how more decentralized forms of organizing are/ will be different from existing forms of organizing when it comes to venture creation, organizational learning, and innovation.

-As there's no consensus about the definitions of decentralized organizations, my research covers a range of decentralized organizations: Decentralized organizations, Decentralized Autonomous Organizations (DAOs), Decentralized Autonomous Corporations/Companies (DACs)
+As there's no consensus about the definitions of decentralized organizations, my research covers a range of decentralized organizations: Decentralized organizations, Decentralized Autonomous Organizations (DAOs), Decentralized Autonomous Corporations/Companies (DACs).
 {: .notice--warning}

 Innovation and creativity in culinary arts
 ------
 This stream of research aims to explore how the new styles/categories of cuisine emerge and evolve through the networks of elite restaurants and chefs.
-These elite restaurants and chefs are constantly producing innovative and creative dishes and beverages to stay in competition and earn prestige (i.e. Michelin stars).
+These elite restaurants and chefs are consistently producing innovative and creative dishes and beverages to stay in the competition and earn prestige (i.e., Michelin stars).

 My theoretical approaches
 ======
 My theoretical approaches stem from organizational theory & learning, entrepreneurial & platform ecosystems, and social networks.
-Also, theories from other disciplines, such as deliberative democracy, collective action, stigma, and anonymity, shape how I approach research questions.
+Also, theories from other disciplines shape how I approach research questions.
+Some examples are:  such as deliberative democracy, collective action, stigma, and anonymity.